 Specialist teenage-pregnancy midwife, Joanne Quinn, visits Moat House every week, running ante-natal sessions covering issues such as: looking after yourself when pregnant; breastfeeding; what happens in labour; looking after a new baby.
-All pregnant pupils are invited to Active Birth sessions at Stepping Hill Hospital before the birth.
+All pregnant students are invited to Active Birth sessions at Stepping Hill Hospital before the birth.
 This allows them to see the delivery suite together with their birth partner and take part in exercises which will help them during labour.
-Midwives also run post-natal relaxation, health and pamper-sessions for pupils who have recently delivered and there is good liaison between Joanne and a pupil’s own midwife.
-(Some pupils may have a named midwife attached to their local health centre who will see them regularly throughout their pregnancy.)
+Midwives also run post-natal relaxation, health and pamper-sessions for students who have recently delivered and there is good liaison between Joanne and a student’s own midwife.
+(Some students may have a named midwife attached to their local health centre who will see them regularly throughout their pregnancy.)

-Joanne will carry out some ante-natal care and check-ups at Moat House.
-Pupils will be given appointments for these.
+Joanne will carry out some ante-natal care and check-ups at Moat House. students will be given appointments for these.

 Delivery Suite, Stepping Hill Hospital: 0161 419 5282